anjuls/anjuls/README.md

 ### Looking for a new role?
-If you are interested in working with us at [CloudRaft](https://www.cloudraft.io), please email to talent@cloudraft.io.
+If you are interested in working with us at [CloudRaft](https://www.cloudraft.io), pls apply via our [job portal](https://jobs.gem.com/cloudraft).